agarwaldisha7616/Pharmacist-s-Assistant/README.md

 ---

 *Thank you for checking out the Medical Prescription Parsing project!
-We hope you find it useful and informative.* 🌟
+I hope you find it useful and informative.* 🌟